-A stool sample is checked on the cat's first visit and then every 6 months to insure there are no Hookworms, Roundworms or other intestinal parasites.
+A stool sample is checked on the cat's first visit to insure there are no Hookworms, Roundworms or other intestinal parasites.
 Tapeworms in cats may not be identified on this exam, however, so it is important to report any worms seen to the veterinary hospital.
-Any necessary dewormings will be done by either injection or orally, depending on the parasite.

 This infection has been found in cats.
 A monthly preventative is now available.
 Please ask us for more information.

 Light brushing or application of a tartar control paste or liquid should be started to avoid tooth loss and dental disease.
-Twice a week application is usually enough.
 Dental chews are also available as an alternative to brushing.

 SPAYING AND NEUTERING:

 Spaying the female and neutering the male should be done at 6 months of age.